PEOPLE

 Juan Eduardo Garcia-Cardenas

 Juan, a PhD student at Northwestern, is originally from Vallejo, California.
 He earned his B.A. in psychology at UC Davis in 2021 and worked in both research and clinical settings before deciding to pursue a PhD in 2023.
-Juan’s current research focuses on ethnic-racial identity development within societal, cultural, and interpersonal contexts for Latine adolescents and adults, ultimately with goals of understanding how these moments of identity exploration leads to a greater understanding of oneself, and how it informs socio-political action.
+Juan’s current research focuses on ethnic-racial identity development within societal, cultural, and interpersonal contexts for Latine adolescents and adults, ultimately with goals of understanding how these moments of identity exploration leads to a greater understanding of oneself.
+His current projects include understanding how the 2024 election impacts critical consciousness and one’s identity for Latine adults, and another project intends to understand how grief impacts ethnic racial identity for Latine adolescents and young adults.
 Whenever Juan has time to relax, he enjoys learning guitar, spending time with his friends, going to concerts, and exploring new coffee spots.

 Sarah Jennings

-Sarah Jennings is a second-year doctoral student in the Personality, Development, and Health Psychology PhD program at Northwestern University.
+Sarah Jennings is a third-year doctoral student in the Personality, Development, and Health Psychology PhD program at Northwestern University.
 Her research in narrative identity examines how people construct evolving, internalized life stories that integrate past events, present states, and imagined futures into their sense of self and meaning in life.
-Specifically, Sarah is interested in the psychosocial processes of how cultural scripts and structural forces shape narrative identity development, engaging both mixed-method and qualitative methodology in the study of identity from multiple intersecting levels of analysis.
-Her interdisciplinary vision for her work centers intersectionality, critical frameworks, and feminist approaches with the hopes of exploring how narrative can be a vehicle for individual and societal transformation to create new realities, futures, and selves.
-Her past work studied autobiographical reasoning and its relationship to well-being in emerging adults and midlife adults, as well as how social identity marginalization shapes narrative identity development and adjustment in college contexts.
-In her free time, Sarah enjoys film and theater, swapping stories with friends and family, and cheering on her hometown Philadelphia sports teams.
+Sarah engages in mixed-method and qualitative research to study identity from multiple, intersecting levels of analysis, with specific interest in the psychosocial processes of how cultural scripts and structural forces shape narrative identity development.
+Her work centers intersectionality, interdisciplinary frameworks, and feminist approaches with the hopes of exploring how narrative can be a vehicle for both individual and societal transformation.

 RESEARCH ASSISTANTS